chirangaalwis/aws-cloudformation-templates/vpc-with-auto-healing/README.md

 # VPC with Auto-Healing CloudFormation Template

-This Cloud Formation template creates following resources for demonstrating auto-healing capability for EC2 instances:
+This CloudFormation template creates following resources for demonstrating auto-healing capability for EC2 instances using health of the server sockets.

+## AWS Resources:

   - A VPC
   - Two Public Subnets